Shaped/gpumgr/README.md

-## gpumgr v0.0.6-alpha
+## gpumgr v0.0.7-alpha

-gpumgr is the spiritual successor to amdpwrman
+gpumgr is a GPU manager for Linux allowing easy command line/web interface management of GPU power limits, clocks, fan speeds and more. gpumgr is multi-gpultural spiritual successor of amdpwrman.

+gpumgr is a Linux tool for viewing and managing GPUs (power, fan, clocks) both from the shell and from a web interface (wip).

 Re-written in JS (NodeJS) to make things easier to code and maintain, especially around adding other GPU vendors.
 Also allows us to have a better daemon solution (than a shell script) and a web interface.

-Since it's no longer just a shell script, obviously there are more dependencies: currently, just a recent-ish version of NodeJS (\~10.20+).
+Since it's no longer just a shell script, obviously there are more dependencies: currently, pretty much just a recent-ish version of NodeJS (10.7.0+).
+Performance is also now better!  `amdpwrman show 0` on my system takes `0m0.548s` - running gpumgr from the packed binary is \~25% faster than amdpwrman at `0m0.0398s`.

+### Requirements

+If you're using the binary version, you should only need your GPU drivers and what comes with them.

+Source version requires NodeJS 10.7.0+, npm 6.0.0+.
+Building requires *[pkg](https://github.com/vercel/pkg)*.

+AMD GPUs need the amdgpu or amdgpu-pro drivers, mostly interfaces with *sysfs*.

+Nvidia GPUs need the official Nvidia drivers, mostly interfaces with *nvidia-smi* and *nvidia-settings*.
+Changing clocks will most likely require X as I'm not aware of a way to do it aside from *nvidia-settings* and that requires X.

 ### Building & Binary

 There's also a binary compiled/packaged verison for Linux in *bin/*, this has been compiled/"packaged" with *[pkg](https://github.com/vercel/pkg)* and is simply there so you have a quick option to get up and running without having to install NodeJS or any dependencies.

 Don't trust the binary?
 No problem!
-You can easily just run the script directly or build it yourself; run build.sh with *[pkg](https://github.com/vercel/pkg)* installed and your binary will pop out in *bin/* - technically, you don't need NodeJS installed to do the build even as *[pkg](https://github.com/vercel/pkg)* will download the appropriate binaries; however, installing *[pkg](https://github.com/vercel/pkg)* requires npm which requires NodeJS..?
+You can easily just run the script directly or build it yourself; run `build.sh` or `npm run build` with *[pkg](https://github.com/vercel/pkg)* installed and your binary will pop out in *bin/* - technically, you don't need NodeJS installed to do the build even as *[pkg](https://github.com/vercel/pkg)* will download the appropriate binaries; however, installing *[pkg](https://github.com/vercel/pkg)* requires npm which requires NodeJS..?
 You can easily build for other versions of NodeJS than what you have installed though.

+You'll want to run `npm ci` to download the appropriate npm packages if you want to run from source or build. `npm run build` will also build a binary for you.

 ### Usage: